tangentyh/notes-of-tan/javaNotes.md

    public FileInputStream(String name) throws FileNotFoundException
    ```
    - when to declare
-     - call a method that threatens to throw a checked exception
+     - nested method call -- when calling a method that threatens to throw a checked exception
-     - `throw` checked exceptions manually
+     - `throw` checked exceptions spontaneously -- check exceptions can be thrown only when declared by the method
-       - a method without a `throws` specifier may not throw any checked exceptions at all
-   - if not declared — If your method fails to faithfully declare all checked exceptions or handle them, the compiler will issue an error message
+   - if not declared — compiling error if a method fails to faithfully declare all checked exceptions or handle them
    - if caught — no need for `throws`
    - when overriding a method
-     - exception specification cannot be more general
-     - OK to throw more specific exceptions, or not to throw any exceptions in the subclass method
+     - more specific exceptions or not at all -- exception specification cannot be more general; OK to throw more specific exceptions, or not to throw any exceptions in the subclass method
-     - if the superclass method throws no checked exception at all, neither can the subclass
+     - none if none in superclass -- if the superclass method throws no checked exception at all, neither can the subclass

 1. `try catch`
    ```java